-Financial aid takes approximately 4-6 weeks to process from when a student has registered for at least 6 credits and has submitted all necessary paperwork to the Financial Aid Office.
+Financial aid will be processed after a student has registered and has submitted all necessary paperwork to the Financial Aid Office.
 Financial aid is awarded based on grade level and the number of credits a student registers for each term.
-At Concordia University, a student is considered full-time if he/she attends and is enrolled in 12 credits per term (Fall: July 1st - December 31st; Spring: January 1st - June 30th).
+At Concordia University, an undergraduate student is considered full-time if he/she attends and is enrolled in 12 credits per term (Fall: July 1st - December 31st; Spring: January 1st - June 30th).
 Students who take less than 12 credits per term may be eligible for financial aid.
 Students receiving financial aid must be enrolled and have turned in one or more assignments in at least 6 credits each term to qualify for halftime status.